TheQooseGoose/TheQooseGoose/README.md

 - Aim offset (reduction in accuracy) when moving or sprinting

 ### Known Bugs
 - Projectiles *have* collision and fully interact with characters and blueprints, but projectiles pass straight through HISMs (trees, rocks, etc) and the landscape.
+It should be an easy fix; I just have not looked into it yet.
+- Minor issue with the bolt-action rifle, where it incorrectly outputs my firing-noise placeholder, even though the bolt has not been cycled.
+It should be an easy fix; I just have not looked into it yet.

 ### Needs Updating
 - Extra comments and cleanup would not hurt.